 Or take a look at my full Swagbucks review.

 Although sold as a survey app, in truth, the surveys are quite poorly paid.
-However, InboxPounds does give you the opportunity to make some decent money by signing up for new services and apps.
-Although you do sometimes have to spend a small amount of money for some of these services, it can usually see you make a tidy profit.
+However, InboxPounds does allow you to make some decent money by signing up for new services and apps.
+Although you sometimes have to spend a small amount of money for some of these services, you can usually make a tidy profit.

 Which apps pay for receipt scanning?

-Food and drink companies are forever introducing new products into the market in an attempt to attract our custom.
-But what’s one of the best ways to get us hooked on one of their latest offerings and turning us into a loyal customer?
+Food and drink companies are forever introducing new products into the market to attract our custom.
+But what’s one of the best ways to get us hooked on one of their latest offerings and turn us into loyal customers?
 By giving us free or heavily discounted items.

-Each week (or sometimes 2), Shopmium provides you with a list of items that are on offer at a particular supermarket.
+Each week (or sometimes two), Shopmium provides you with a list of items on offer at a particular supermarket.
 Once you see something you like, make your purchase, scan the receipt and submit your claim.
-Within a couple of days, you’ll receive money into your PayPal account.
+You’ll receive money in your PayPal account within a couple of days.

 Another app that has a great choice of products to choose from, including alcohol.
-Like ClickSnap, the majority of the offers from CheckoutSmart hover around the 50% off mark.
+Like ClickSnap, most of the offers from CheckoutSmart hover around the 50% off mark.